 Not getting enough calories in your diet is perhaps the biggest reason you crave peanut butter.

-Just like low fat diets can be a problem … Low carb diets can be equally problematic.
+Low-carb diets can be a problem, and low-fat diets can be equally problematic.

-But when you are on a low carb diet then you can easily be not eating foods that get you enough fats, proteins or calories.
+But when you are on a low-carb diet, you can easily not eat foods that provide enough fats, proteins, or calories.

-Overall, peanut butter is a rich source of fat, protein and calories.
+Peanut butter is a rich source of fat, protein, and calories.

-So if you aren’t getting enough to eat overall, then it makes perfect sense why you would crave peanut butter.
+If you aren’t getting enough to eat overall, it makes perfect sense why you would crave peanut butter.

 4 – Too Much Stress